ShawnDriscoll/MapGen/README.rst

 **MapGen 0.0.6b for Classic Python 2.5**
 ========================================

 **MapGen** is a Classic Python 2.5 program for viewing Traveller RPG stellar maps.
+Of course, it's a much smaller project than what's going on over at https://github.com/inexorabletash/travellermap

 .. figure:: images/mapgen_cover_art.png

 The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2020 Far Future Enterprises.
 Traveller is a registered trademark of Far Future Enterprises.

 .. figure:: images/mapgen_screen1.png